March 2022 Update

-Here is my analysis of the Great Britain & Ireland (GB&I) men’s amateur golf rankings as at 31st December 2018 (Quarter 4 – 2018).
+Here is my analysis of the Great British & Irish (GB&I) men’s amateur golf rankings as at 31st March 2022 (Quarter 1 – 2022).

 The table below considers the difference between each player’s WAGR and SPWAR ranking.